-CFD simulation were used to build a head-flow curve and obtain a detail characterization of flow hydrodynamics.
+CFD simulation was used to build a head-flow curve and obtain a detail characterization of flow hydrodynamics.

 Five design alternatives were modeled to improve the flow hydraulics in order to achieve the most uniform possible distribution of residence time.

-Large-scale Particle Image Velocimetry (LS-PIV) were applied to characterize of turbulent flow in prototype scale contact chamber.
+Large-scale particle image velocimetry (LS-PIV) was applied to characterize of turbulent flow in prototype scale contact chamber.